-- a) the communication skills necessary to produce effective and well-argued oral presentations in power point format on topics studied during their degree course. - b) the micro and macro writing skills necessary to produce well-structured academic texts.
+a) the communication skills necessary to produce effective and well-argued oral presentations in power point format on topics studied during their degree course.

+b) the micro and macro writing skills necessary to produce well-structured academic texts.

-SDGs covered in the course are: all 17 goals.
+SDGs: all 17 goals.